 What happens if I miss the deadline?

-The consequence of missing the filing deadline is fine imposed by the IRS.
-There are late filing penalties.
-There are penalties for failure to furnish the correct payee statement, and there is a penalty for failure to file electronically.
-There is also a penalty for intension disregard and fraudulent filing.
+The consequence of missing the filing deadline is a fine imposed by the IRS.
+There are also penalties for: filing late, failing to furnish the correct payee statement, failing to file electronically, for intentional disregard, and for fraudulent filing.
 Find out more about 1099 filing penalties here.

 The late filing penalty is $50 per form if you file within the 30 days of the due date.
 If you file after 30 days, but before August 1 of the filing year, the penalty is $110 per form.
 If you file after that or do not file at all, then the penalty is $280 per form.